 Home » Online Training

-All our public Safe Pass training has been suspended due to the risk of COVID-19.
+Our public Safe Pass training continues to remain suspended due to the risk of COVID-19.

-We are waiting on the government to announce that all businesses can return to work as normal before we commence training again.
-We do apologize for any inconvenience caused.
+We do apologise for any inconvenience caused.
 However, please be assured we are doing this with the best intentions for our customers and employees.

-Please bear in mind that other training organizations are running the Safe Pass course, this is just our risk assessment.
+Please bear in mind that other training organisations continue to deliver the Safe Pass course, this is a decision we have had to make for the protection of our learners and employees.

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.